Usage Examples

 ■ Facilities: Hall B5, Hall B7, Hall C, Hall D1, Hall D5, Hall D7, Lobby Gallery, Conference Rooms

-This convention brought together persons involved in ophthalmology and medical fields from 135 countries with nearly 20,000 people in attendance, making it one of the largest international conferences in Japan.
-The giant cherry blossom tree performance in the Plaza was also very popular.
+This convention brought together nearly 20,000 persons involved in ophthalmology and medical fields from 135 countries, making it one of the largest international conferences in Japan.
+The giant cherry blossom tree presentation in the Plaza was also very popular.

-A total of 11,600 people from over 180 members nations participated, including the Minister of Finance, central bank governors, and government delegations.
-During the annual meeting, nearly 200 large and small conferences and events were conducted.
+A total of 11,600 people from over 180 member nations participated, including ministers of finance, central bank governors, and government delegations.
+During the annual meeting, nearly 200 large and small conferences and events were held.

-This is Japan's first and largest architecture international congress.
-A combination of three halls, the Lobby Gallery, and a lounge were used for a commemoration ceremony, party, award ceremony, lectures, exhibitions, and reception.
-This style allowed for reception of many visitors and smooth event operations.
+The largest international congress for architecture was held in Japan for the first time.
+A combination of three halls, the Lobby Gallery, and Lounge were used for a commemoration ceremony, party, award ceremony, lectures, exhibitions, and reception.
+This style allowed for the accommodation of many visitors and smooth event operations.

 Exhibitions and Parties

-This photo show celebrated the 20th anniversary of the Tokyo International Forum based on the theme of "Past, Present, and Future".
+This exhibit celebrated the 20th anniversary of the Tokyo International Forum based on the theme of "Past, Present, and Future."

 ■ Facilities: Hall B7, Hall B5